-- /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - /usr/share/doc/rhel-system-roles/storage/ directory
+- The /usr/share/ansible/roles/rhel-system-roles.storage/README.md file - Preparing a control node and managed nodes to use RHEL System Roles

 19.8.
 EXTENDING RAID

 You can extend a RAID using the --grow option of the mdadm utility.